kmaaallen/simon-game/documentation/logic.md

 # Logic used to build the game
 I wrote the code for this game by going through the motions as a player to see what they would expect to see or to happen at each stage.<br>
 Below is a step by step explanation of my process of building the game logic.<br>
+With a separate section for user interface elements underneath the game logic where applicable.<br>
 I separated by gameData object (where the variables for the game are held) from my main game logic and from the user interface changes for clarity and so that it was easier to test and re-purpose code if necessary.